Bylaws of The Georgia Society of CPAs

 Section 7.
 The duties of Leadership Council shall be to elect six members to the Nominating Committee of the Society; annually appoint one member to the Audit Committee; receive the report of the Audit Committee to the Society; ratify the budget adopted by the Board of Directors; serve as members of the Educational Foundation of the Society; and elect the directors of the Educational Foundation of the Society; and select the required AICPA Council members for submission to the AICPA based upon the nomination of person(s) submitted by the Nominating Committee or from nominations submitted at the Leadership Council meetings.

 Section 8.
-In the event that the Leadership Council does not ratify the budget, the Leadership Council may direct the Board of Directors to resubmit a revised budget at a special Leadership Council meeting as called by the chairman of the Society within 30 days after the Leadership Council meeting for ratification.
+In the event that the Leadership Council does not ratify the budget, the Leadership Council may direct the Board of Directors to resubmit a revised budget at a special Leadership Council meeting as called by the chair of the Society within 30 days after the Leadership Council meeting for ratification.

 Amendments or additions to the bylaws may be made as follows:

-a.
-All Fellow members will be notified at least 10 days before the date of any meeting of the Leadership Council at which amendments or additions to the bylaws are to be voted on.
+- All Fellow members will be notified at least 10 days before the date of any meeting of the Leadership Council at which amendments or additions to the bylaws are to be voted on.
 Publication of proposed amendments or additions in an official publication of the Society shall be sufficient notice under this Article.

-b.
-A two-thirds affirmative vote of all Fellow members present at the prescribed meeting shall constitute the approval required to present to the Fellow members of the Society the proposed changes for adoption.
+- A two-thirds affirmative vote of all Fellow members present at the prescribed meeting shall constitute the approval required to present to the Fellow members of the Society the proposed changes for adoption.
 Notwithstanding prior publication, changes or revisions in the proposed amendments to the bylaws, properly presented on motions duly made and seconded by any Fellow member present, may be entertained at such meeting.
 Such changes or revisions in the proposed amendments shall require the affirmative vote of two-thirds of all Fellow members present at the meeting for changes or revisions to be made in the proposed amendments.

-c.
-All Fellow members of the Society shall be notified of the proposed changes in the bylaws as finally approved at a meeting as described in Article XV, b above within 15 days thereafter.
+- All Fellow members of the Society shall be notified of the proposed changes in the bylaws as finally approved at a meeting as described in Article XV, b above within 15 days thereafter.
 The form or forms for notification and voting may include U.S. mail and/or electronic communication provided that each Fellow member of the Society has access to at least one of the forms used.
 In order to be counted, votes must be returned within 30 days of the date of notification.
 Upon at least a two-thirds affirmative vote of the ballots cast by Fellow members, such changes shall become effective.

-d.
-Any limitations on a member’s eligibility for service on a committee, in a position, or as an officer provided for by an amendment to these bylaws shall count periods of service by the member prior to adoption of the amendment.
+- Any limitations on a member’s eligibility for service on a committee, in a position, or as an officer provided for by an amendment to these bylaws shall count periods of service by the member prior to adoption of the amendment.